Sewerage services and infrastructure supplied by Council for our community.

 Currently Parkes Council owns and operates four (4) Sewage Treatment Works.
 Trundle and Tullamore are passive oxidation ponds, while the Peak Hill plant is a typical bacteria bed (trickling filter) system.
 The new Parkes Sewage Treatment Plant is based on an aerobic biological process produces high quality effluent.

-The Parkes Sewage Treatment Plant will be completed in 2017 as part of the Parkes Integrated Water Cycle Infrastructure upgrades.
-The new STP cost $30 million and replaces the 80 year-old facility on Nash Street.
+The Parkes Sewage Treatment Plant is being completed as part of the mulit-award winning Parkes Integrated Water Cycle Infrastructure Renewal projects.
+The new STP cost $27.5 million and replaces the 80 year-old facility on Nash Street.

 The Peak Hill STW was constructed in the 1960s and has operated essentially unaltered since that time aside from significant safety works constructed in 2000.